Two-dimensional materials from high-throughput computational exfoliation of experimentally known compounds: Results and discussion

 \subsection{The 2D database}

-Using these criteria, and after removal of duplicates (see Methods), we obtain $1053$ easily exfoliable and $791$ potentially exfoliable compounds, for a total of $1844$ candidates (Table~\ref{tab:stat} summarises all different steps).
-In Fig.~\ref{fig:2Dstats} we plot some statistics for this portfolio of promising materials, as well as for their 3D parents: We show the distribution of packing ratios in the ICSD and COD structures, in the group of 3D layered compounds, and in the EE and PE ones, using covalent radii~\cite{cordero} to compute the atomic volume.
+Using these criteria, and after removal of duplicates (that is, identical 2D materials that come from different parents, see Methods), we obtain $1036$ easily exfoliable and $789$ potentially exfoliable compounds, for a total of $1825$ candidates.
+In Fig.~\ref{fig:2Dstats} we plot some statistics for this portfolio of promising materials, as well as for their 3D parents.
+We first show the distribution of packing ratios in the ICSD and COD structures (set A), in the group of 3D layered compounds (set B), and in the EE and PE ones, using covalent radii~\cite{cordero} to compute the atomic volume.
 While the initial databases contain many closely packed structures with packing ratios of 0.7 or more, the layered structures are peaked around low packing ratios (0.3) but with a spread extending up to 0.8, even in the final set of exfoliable compounds.
-These considerations highlight how the packing ratio alone is not necessarily a good criterion to filter 2D structures.
-(Note that the peak of COD at a packing ratio of 0.15 -- which goes beyond the upper limit of the graph -- is due to the fact that COD is populated with a large number of molecular crystals, microporous networks, metal-organic frameworks, and zeolites.)
+These considerations highlight how the packing ratio alone is not necessarily a good criterion to filter 2D structures (note that the peak of COD at a packing ratio of 0.15 -- which extends beyond the upper limit of the graph -- is due to the fact that COD is populated with a large number of molecular crystals, microporous networks, metal-organic frameworks, and zeolites).

 Then, in Fig.~\ref{fig:2Dstats}b we show the distribution of point groups, arranged by crystal system, in all 3D structures, compared to that of the exfoliable 3D compounds.
 Most point groups are represented similarly in both sets, with the notable exception of all cubic point groups that are obviously absent from the set of layered compounds.
 Moreover, the $222$ point group is much rarer in the layered compounds than in the ICSD and COD databases, while the $3$m, $\bar{3}$, $\bar{3}$m and $6$mm point groups are conversely more present among 3D exfoliable compounds.
 It is interesting to note that while most of the 2D materials studied in the last ten years belong to the hexagonal crystal system, these structures represent only a minority of the full database of exfoliable materials.